aselshall/eds/HW/project.md

 ### 2.1.
 Peer-Assessment Rubric (10%)

 #### Peer Assessment Criteria
-Use the [Peer Assessment Form](#-Peer-Assessment-Form) below to provide an honest and thoughtful evaluation of both your contribution and your team members' contributions based on this criteria:
+Use the Peer Assessment Form below to provide an honest and thoughtful evaluation of both your contribution and your team members' contributions based on these criteria:

 Q1. **Understanding of Team Dynamics (5 points):**
    - [ ] 5 - Consistently demonstrates a deep understanding of team dynamics by actively: Contribute to a positive team environment, considering and respecting the perspectives of others.